 - The project director is responsible for notifying the Office of Research via email or memorandum about the course release(s) scheduled to charge each semester (Fall and Spring).
-The cost of the reassignment is charged to the appropriate grant or contract during the semester in which the course release is taken. - Once notified, the Office of Research will process the course release(s) journal against the appropriate grant to release the funds in the corresponding department. - When the Office of Finance and Accounting has processed the journal, the Office of Research will notify, via email, the Business Manager with a copy to the Academic Fiscal Affairs Officer in Academic Affairs. - The Business Manager is responsible for working with the appropriate person(s) within their college and the Academic Fiscal Affairs Officer in Academic Affairs to process any budget amendments to redirect the funds for the college. - A Time-and-Effort Report will be required as backup documentation for any course releases and/or redirects charged to federally sponsored awards.
+The cost of the reassignment is charged to the appropriate grant or contract during the semester in which the course release is taken. - Once notified, the Office of Research will process the course release(s) budget amendment against the appropriate grant to release the funds in the corresponding department.
+The Office of Research will also setup the corresponding payroll percentage to apply to the grant during the appropriate semester. - When Financial Affairs via the Budget Office has processed the journal, the Office of Research will notify, via email, the Business Manager. - The Business Manager is responsible for working with the appropriate person(s) within their college and the Academic Fiscal Affairs Officer in Academic Affairs to process any further budget amendments to redirect the funds for the college. - A Time-and-Effort Report will be required as backup documentation for any course releases and/or redirects charged to federally sponsored awards.